 How to calculate an ancestor’s ahnentafel number

-If you are making a chart with missing people, as in the case where you don’t know all of your ancestors, you might need to calculate the number of a specific ancestor.
+If you are making a chart with missing people, as would be the case if you don’t know all of your ancestors, you might need to calculate the number of a specific ancestor.
 The easy rule of thumb to use is that, for any given person in the list, their father’s number is their number times 2, and their mother’s number is the person’s number times 2 plus 1.

 If this seems complicated to you, the easiest thing to do is use Steve Morse’s calculator.